 While Valium and Xanax work as tranquilizers, z-drugs work similarly to something most everyone has experienced the effects of: alcohol.
 "Alcohol actually works through GABAA receptors too," Dr. Winter says.
 Drugs like Ambien and Lunesta, for instance, affect the brain similarly to alcohol.
 Just like sleeping pills, alcohol is a central nervous system depressant.
 That's why it's dangerous to mix them; the effects can be too strong.

 As with alcohol, popping an Ambien can be successful in helping someone fall asleep quicker.
-But the similarities also mean it can actually disrupt sleep the same way alcohol does, too.
+But the similarities also mean it can actually disrupt deep sleep the same way alcohol does, too.
 There's a reason why sleep experts don't recommend relying on booze for sleep.
 Alcohol cuts down on the time it takes to fall asleep, but it also reduces the amount of time someone spends in REM sleep.
 And you know what?
 The same thing happens with drugs like Ambien and Lunesta.

 To counteract the disruption in REM sleep, Ambien is made with two layers: the first to help with falling asleep and the second, which dissolves more slowly, to help with staying in REM sleep longer.
 Still, the results are mixed.
 Only 67 percent of people taking Ambien and 55 percent of people taking Lunesta report that they think it's worth it.